 What is an Essential Religious Practice?

-If we read from the Quran “it is not correct for a woman to show her parts other than her hands and face to strangers after she begins to have menstruation".
-The same being against the religious command is the result of a clash between the institutions and the Muslim girls.
-The High Court is yet to determine whether this can be termed as an essential religious practice.
+If we read from the Quran, “it is not correct for a woman to show her parts other than her hands and face to strangers after she begins to have menstruation".
+The same being against the religious command results from a clash between the institutions and the Muslim girls.
+The High Court is yet to determine whether this can be termed an essential religious practice.

 An essential religious practice is one that lays down the “essential element of the religion” and talks about what exactly is religion.
 These practices had to be within the limits of Article 25 of the Constitution.
 The Supreme Court has time and again defined and expanded the scope of religious practices.

 The wearing of hijab is restricted and a problem with the expressly high misogynistic and patriarchal logic which create a legal fiction giving women clearly no choice in the matter.
 In these times, the actual and practical elements are to be taken care of by the court instead of going into the roots.
 Women should be given the autonomy to make decisions for them and the court should take all this into consideration.